 Sex, Dysfunction and Rock’n’Roll

 Slash meets Prince – with my pal Aaron Stone after hours at a private party

-Peter Cook leads Human Dynamics, offering better Organisation Development, Training and Coaching.
+Peter Cook leads Human Dynamics, offering better Business / Organisation Development and Coaching / Mentoring.
 He offers keynotes that blend World Class Leadership Thinking with the wisdom of the street via The Academy of Rock – where Business Meets Music.
-Author of seven books on Business Leadership, acclaimed by Tom Peters, Professors Charles Handy, Adrian Furnham and Harvey Goldsmith CBE.
-Connect with us on our Linkedin Company Page and join our group The Music of Business where we discuss parallel lessons from Business and Music.